-In response to lockdown restrictions and ongoing concern for people’s health, many churches have been holding their general meetings online – either amending their constitutions to allow for this, or (when it was in force from June 2020 to March 2021) making use of the Government’s emergency legislation.
+In response to the lockdown restrictions during the COVID-19 pandemic, and ongoing concern for people’s health, many churches have been holding their general meetings online – either amending their constitutions to allow for this, or (when it was in force from June 2020 to March 2021) making use of the Government’s emergency legislation.

 Some churches will have struggled with online meetings, while others will have fared better and perhaps even preferred them to in-person meetings.
 As we look ahead to a reality where a mix of in-person and online meetings is likely to be the norm, we want to encourage church leaders to think biblically about such hybrid members’ meetings.
 We set out below a few issues to consider, with the aim of helping you to begin thinking through whether holding hybrid church meetings going forward aligns with your convictions on church governance.